-Osterman takes command following a tour in Afghanistan from December 2012 to March 2014 as the deputy chief of staff, joint operations, with International Security Assistance Force, and then as the deputy commanding general at Marine Corps Combat Development Command in Quantico, Virginia.
+Osterman takes command after a tour in Afghanistan from December 2012 to March 2014 as the deputy chief of staff, joint operations, with International Security Assistance Force, and then as the deputy commanding general at Marine Corps Combat Development Command in Quantico, Virginia.

-McRaven said when the Commandant recommended Osterman to serve as the MARSOC commander, he knew the command was "getting an exceptional man and an exceptional Marine.
+McRaven said when the commandant recommended Osterman to serve as the MARSOC commander, he knew the command was "getting an exceptional man and an exceptional Marine.''

 Osterman received his commission as a second lieutenant through the Naval Reserve Officers Training Corps Program at the University of Colorado, Boulder.
 After completing the Basic School and the Infantry Officer Course in 1982, Osterman started his career as a rifle platoon commander with 1st Battalion, 7th Marine Regiment, 1st Marine Division.

-Osterman has deployed in support of operations to Somalia; Guantanamo Bay, Cuba; Iraq and Afghanistan.
+Osterman has deployed in support of operations to Somalia; Guantanamo Bay, Cuba; Iraq; and Afghanistan.

 He said he hopes to continue the work Clark has done at MARSOC and that it is a phenomenal privilege for him and his family to join the unit.

-Osterman is the fifth MARSOC commander since the unit was officially established in 2006.
+Osterman is the fifth MARSOC commander since the unit was established officially in 2006.